NoonPacific/NPAudioStream/README.md

 ## Example Projects

-NPAudioStream includes a workspace with two example projects - one for Mac and one for iOS.
+NPAudioStream includes a workspace with two example projects - one for Mac and one for iOS (tvOS coming later).
 These projects showcase the most common patterns to build a music interface.

 #### Add your SoundCloud Client ID